charya-s/obsidian-sync/05 - Content Creation/YouTube/Video Ideas/Throne and Liberty Staff Crossbow Guide.md

 	- Priority attacks should be used on cooldown whenever they’re available while filler attacks are best used in between them.
 	- Situational attacks are only useful in specific scenarios which we’ll talk about in a sec.
 - The first priority attack is Focused Fire Bombs.
 This does a very nice chunk of damage and applies burning, which is not just a damage over time, but also boosts the damage of other skills.
 - The next priority attack is Recoil Shot, but only with 3 stacks of Repulsive Force.
+Using this skill without 3 stacks of repulsive force is pretty much never recommended, since there’s a pretty big difference in the amount of damage.
+- Then, you have Judgement Lightning.
+Yes, this does more damage if burning is applied and it’s good to have burning applied when you use this, but realistically, you should have b

 ### Gear Build